Do you want to be blessed by God? Jesus wants to bless us all! We just need to obey the word of God:

 "The meek are those who quietly submit themselves to God, to his word and to his rod, who follow his directions, and comply with his designs, and are gentle towards all men (Titus 3:2); who can bear provocation without being inflamed by it; are either silent, or return a soft answer; and who can show their displeasure when there is occasion for it, without being transported into any indecencies; who can be cool when others are hot; and in their patience keep possession of their own souls, when they can scarcely keep possession of anything else.
 They are the meek, who are rarely and hardly provoked, but quickly and easily pacified; and who would rather forgive twenty injuries than revenge one, having the rule of their own spirits."

 Those that are merciful are blessed by God.
-If we pray to be like Jesus, surely we pray to be merciful, for there has never been anyone as merciful as the One and Only God, Jesus Christ.
+If we pray to be like Jesus, surely we pray to be merciful, for there has never been anyone as merciful as the One that is God and the God that is One, Jesus Christ.

 Blessed are the merciful: for they shall obtain mercy (Matthew 5:7).